create3000/sunrize/docs/_posts/documentation/imported-and-exported-nodes.md

 ![Import Node in Outline Editor](/assets/img/documentation/import-node.png){: .normal .w-50 }

 The imported node will then appear at the bottom of your scene.
 It is always possible to rename imported nodes, as well as to remove them.
+As the node has now been imported, it is now possible to create routes to and from this node.

 ![Imported Node in Outline Editor](/assets/img/documentation/imported-node.png){: .normal .w-50 }